GA-repos/course-intro/README.md

 ### Cooperation & Teamwork.

-* You'll be learning, eating, growing, failing, and succeeding **together** for the next 12 weeks.
+* You'll be learning, eating, growing, failing, and succeeding **together** for the next six months.
 * Teamwork will be paramount to your success as an SEIR student and beyond.
 Programming is a teamwork-driven profession.
 You will learn more from each other than from the instructors!
 * Do Not Isolate Yourself During This Time!
 Every part of the process - from learning the basics to building a resume to filling your portfolio with interesting projects to finding out about new job oppurtunities will be improved by building up a community and team here.